mhvis/solar/README.md

 $ pip install samil
 ```

-For example on Ubuntu, first install `pip3`, then install `samil` for the current user:
+For example on Ubuntu and Raspberry Pi, first install `pip3`, then install `samil` for the current user:

 ```commandline
 $ sudo apt install python3-pip